HayatGOUHI-byte/HayatGOUHI-byte/README.md

 🤖 AI & Machine Learning Projects

 - Data collection and cleaning for UR5-type robots: velocity, acceleration, positions, and speed.
 Prognostics and future prediction of robot behavior.
+Université TRGV (Etats-Unis).

 - Development of an automated process for structured data extraction from accounting documents, such as bank statements and invoices, for processing and analysis purposes.